Stalius4/hip_hop/README.md

 ## Acknowledgments
- I would like to thank to Code Nation and Keira for showing me how to use HTML, CSS and create our own webpage.
+ I would like to thank to Code Nation and Keira for showing me how to use HTML, CSS and create my own webpage.